 How to observe your APIs with API Management

 Building an API would involve lots of work and time.
 With all the time and effort, your API may or may not work as expected.
-If it works as expected, then it’s fine, and what if your API doesn’t work as expected.
-Or sometimes you want to know how others are using your API, or you want to know the performance and Latency of your API.
+If it works as expected, then it is fine, and what if your API does not work as expected.
+Sometimes you want to know how others are using your API, or you want to know the performance and Latency of your API.
 You may even want to avoid intentional and unintentional attacks on your APIs.
-In order to achieve all of these, we need to increase the observability.
+To achieve all of these, we need to increase the observability.

 Miao Jiang referred his favorite definition on Observability

 Data that a system produces can be a matrix, logging, tracing, or combination of any two or three of these data

 APIM can be used to apply observability to all our APIs in a consistent way.